 Where to find:

-Below a some great sources of HDRI textures:
+Below are some great sources of HDRI textures:

 How to create a skydome or skybox in JigSpace:

-You will need a texture image that matches one of our three Skydome/Skybox UV maps.
+You will need a texture image that matches one of our 2 Skydome UV maps.

 - Open up a ‘New Jig’.